restsharp/RestSharp/docs/v107/README.md

 ---
-title: RestSharp Next (v107)
+title: RestSharp Next (v107+)
 ---

-## RestSharp v107
+## RestSharp v107+

-The latest version of RestSharp is v107.
-It's a major upgrade, which contains quite a few breaking changes.
+RestSharp got a major upgrade in v107, which contains quite a few breaking changes.

 The most important change is that RestSharp stop using the legacy `HttpWebRequest` class, and uses well-known 'HttpClient' instead.
 This move solves lots of issues, like hanging connections due to improper `HttpClient` instance cache, updated protocols support, and many other problems.